ngkore/docs/ai-ml/The_AI Incident_Commander.md

 ![executive-summary](./images/ai-devops/executive_summary.webp)

 ## **Final Thoughts: A New Operating Model for DevOps**
-This five-day journey through the KodeKloud AI course has fundamentally reshaped my perspective on managing complex cloud environments.
+This five-day journey has fundamentally reshaped my perspective on managing complex cloud environments.
 I began this blog series exploring AI as a clever assistant.
 I’m ending it with the conviction that AI is the platform on which we will build the next generation of resilient, automated, and self-healing systems.

 This series charted a clear path of that evolution.
 I progressed from using AI for smarter diagnostics (Day 1) and organizing documentation with RAG (Day 2), to integrating it with live cloud services for security audits (Day 3).
 From there, I learned to build a scalable team of specialized AI agents (Day 4), which all culminated in the final capstone: leading an AI-powered incident response.